jieyang815/project_dfn/Numerical simulation/ReadMe.md

 `createBeamMesh.m`: discretize the fiber segments into equi-distant elements and define the boundary condition.

 ## Proccedure
-### Discretization of the geometry and create Abaqus input file
+### Discretize the geometry and create Abaqus input file

 1. Open `myNetworkSim.m`, and then run the algorithm.